vitalab/vitalab.github.io/article/_posts/2019-07-11-overconfident.md

 ![](/article/images/overconfidence/sc01.jpg)
 ![](/article/images/overconfidence/sc02.jpg)

-While this problem cannot be solved per se, it can nonetheless be metigated.
+While this problem cannot be solved per se, it can nonetheless be mitigated.

 # Methods